aavegotchi/aavegotchi-wiki/posts/en/curve.md

 In a typical TBC, the price increases as the supply of the token increases, and decreases as the supply decreases.
 As the Aavegotchi Bonding Curve was launched through an 	[Aragon](/glossary#aragon) [Decentralized Autonomous Initial Coin Offering (DAICO)](/glossary#daico), this article discusses DAICOs as well.

+**Note: The Bonding Curve is pending closure.
+For more information, read this [post](https://blog.aavegotchi.com/let-the-great-ghst-migration-begin/).**

 <div class="contentsBox">

 **Contents**